Mayanksoni20/datasciencecoursera/CodeBook.md

 stdindex: column numbers for features with std()
 allcombinedstdmean: column numbers for all of the desired features (a vector combining mean_ind and std_ind)

-#activity variables
+#Activity variables

 activity: a two column list consisting of the activity index and the corresponding label e.g. 1,Sitting

-variables - training and testing data
+Variables - training and testing data

 train_subject: vector with subject IDs (from the training (testing) set)